 Start with the depth gauge and dig each hole so it is maybe 3 feet two inches deep.
 Don’t be lazy here.
-When we get to the leveling step, it will be a lot easier to fill a hole in a little than it will be take things apart, pull a post out and dig more.
+When we get to the levelling step, it will be a lot easier to fill a hole in a little than it will be to take things apart, pull a post out and dig more.
 Pour some paver base into the hole and flatten out the bottom so the hole is at or just over 3 feet deep.

-Drop a post into each hole and check to see where that 3 foot pencil mark you made is.
+Drop a post into each hole and check to see where that 3-foot pencil mark you made is.
 It should be at or slightly below grade or where you expect it to be if the area is not perfectly level.
-Be careful when placing or removing the post so you don’t collapse the sides of the hole.
-These posts are heavy, really heavy, so either have a friend help you or pretend you are a Scottish pole thrower and be prepared for back pain later.
+Be careful when placing or removing the post of your swing set so you don’t collapse the sides of the hole.
+These swing set posts are heavy, really heavy, so either have a friend help you or pretend you are a Scottish pole thrower and be prepared for back pain later.

-Get the posts as close as you can to level.
-One good way to do this is to tie a string to one of the posts at the 6 foot mark that you made earlier (This will be 3 feet from the ground now…).
+Get the posts of your swing sets as close as you can to level.
+One good way to do this is to tie a string to one of the posts of the swing set at the 6-foot mark that you made earlier (This will be 3 feet from the ground now…).
 Attach the string level to the string and walk to the 6-foot mark on each of the other posts.
-We will get them perfectly true and level in the next step if your fire pit swing set.
+We will get them perfectly true and levelled in the next step if your fire pit swing set.

 Continued Page 2…